OpenArCloud/ssd-access/lib/README.md

 Simple library aiming to make access to the spatial service discovery as easy as possible.
-Currently verifying if it actually makes sense.
+Currently, verifying if it actually makes sense.

-This module will very likely only run in a browser using rollup right now.
+This module will very likely only run in a browser using rollup and snowpack right now.
 Compatibility with other packagers and with Node on the server side is planned.

 ### New with this version:
-- searchServicesForTenant() was renamed to searchServicesForProducer()
-- Environment variables for authentication have been renamed
+- Implementing changes from SSD
+- Breaking: Rename service property `capabilities` to `properties`
+- Add new property `active`

 ### Currently available functions are: